 The Company complied with Provisions 2.2 and 2.3 of the Code whereby the Independent Directors of the Company made up a majority of the Board where the Chairman of the Board is an Executive Director.
-The Non-Executive Directors (which include the Independent Directors) also made up a majority of the Board.
+The Non-executive Directors (which include the Independent Directors) also made up a majority of the Board.

 The independent directors consist of respected individuals from different backgrounds whose core competencies, qualifications, skills and experience are extensive and complementary.
-These competencies include accounting, finance, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge.
+These competencies include accounting, finance, business or management experience, industry knowledge, strategic planning experience and customerbased experience or knowledge.
 None of the independent directors have any relationship with the Company, its related corporations, its 5% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgment in the best interests of the Company.
-None of the independent directors fall within the circumstances described in Rule 406(3)(d) of the Listing Manual Section B: Rules of Catalist (the "Catalist Rules") of the Singapore Exchange and Securities Trading Limited (The "SGX-ST").
+None of the independent directors fall within the circumstances described in Rule 406(3)(d) of the Catalist Rules.
 The NC deliberates annually to determine the independence of a director bearing in mind the salient factors as set out under the Code as well as all other relevant circumstances and facts.
 Each of the independent directors has confirmed that he considers himself as independent having regard to the factors set out under the Code.
 The NC has reviewed, determined and confirmed the independence of all the independent directors.